Nuand/bladeRF/hdl/README.md

 quartus_sh -t ../build.tcl -rev hosted -size 115 -stp ../signaltap/debug_rx.stp
 ```

-Note that to use Signal Tap with the Quartus Prime Lite Edition software, Altera requires that the TalkBack feature be enabled.
-The build script tries to 'fake' this out by setting the TalkBack feature to be on, compiling the project, then turning it off immediately.
+Note that to use Signal Tap with the Quartus Prime Lite Edition software, the TalkBack feature must be enabled.
+The build script tries to 'fake' this out by setting the TalkBack feature to be on, compiling the project, then turning it off immediately afterward.
 If this behavior is not desired, don't try to add a Signal Tap file to the project.